 In addition to the Salted Chocolate Chunk Shortbread Cookies that broke the internet back when the book first came out (if you haven’t tried them, you must!), I’ve cooked three recipes from this cookbook in the span of a week, and none disappoint.

-Ways to Serve Pea Salad
+Ways to This Warm Spring Pea Potato Salad

 - Warm Pea Salad.
 Serve it hot, as soon as it’s ready.